jeffpar/basicdos/blog/_posts/2020-12-12-conception.md

 #### The Floppy Drive Controller Driver (FDC$)

 This is a block device driver specifically designed for the IBM PC's floppy drive controller.
-However, unlike the CONSOLE and COM drivers, it does *not* currently support asynchronous I/O.  I didn't feel like taking on that work just yet, so it's largely just a wrapper for the BIOS INT 13h READ and WRITE functions.
+However, unlike the Console and Serial drivers, it does *not* currently support asynchronous I/O.  I didn't feel like taking on that work just yet, so it's largely just a wrapper for the BIOS INT 13h READ and WRITE functions.

-And because it relies entirely on the BIOS, it needs the DOS kernel to "lock" the session while any disk operation is in progress, so that there's no risk of a context-switch in the middle of a disk operation.
+Because it relies entirely on the BIOS, it needs the DOS kernel to "lock" the session while any disk operation is in progress, so that there's no risk of a context-switch in the middle of a disk operation.
 That obviously isn't ideal, but replicating all the BIOS functionality to support asynchronous disk